 What to serve with soda bread rolls

-These wholemeal carrot soda bread rolls go really well with a warming winter soup like this root vegetable soup or this spicy butternut squash and sweet potato soup (on my vegan food blog Cook Veggielicious).
+These wholemeal carrot soda bread rolls go really well with a warming winter soup like this root vegetable soup or this spicy butternut squash and sweet potato soup.

 Soda bread rolls can also be used as a sandwich with fillings.
 However, it is best to eat soda bread on the day it's made as it dries out quickly.